Publius Anteius Rufus: Relations

-There was also an Anteius who fought with Germanicus on the front in Germania, and was banished and executed by the emperor Caligula, who was perhaps the father of Publius Rufus Anteius.
-Josephus mentions one, killed by the bodyguards of Caligula, who may be Publius Rufus Anteius's brother.
-As well there is recorded by Pliny an Anteia, who was the wife of Helvidius Priscus, who is possibly the daughter of Publius Rufus Anteius.
+There was also an Anteius who fought with Germanicus on the front in Germania, and was banished and executed by the emperor Caligula, who was perhaps the father of Publius Anteius Rufus.
+Josephus mentions one, killed by the bodyguards of Caligula, who might have been the brother of Publius Anteius Rufus.
+As well there is recorded by Pliny an Anteia, who was the wife of Helvidius Priscus, and possibly the daughter of Publius Anteius Rufus.